-What is critical with any type of remediation is the formation of a special team, including a project manager who will be your prime contact, together with chemistry (lab), field and excavation specialists.
+What is critical with any type of remediation is the forming of a special team, including a project manager who will be your prime contact, together with chemistry (lab), field and excavation specialists.

 The key to a successful Phase 3 is the development of a remediation plan to meet both legislated requirements and our client’s needs in a pragmatic and economically feasible manner.
 Our team will work with you to plan the optimal site solution within a given time frame and minimize day-to-day disruptions when possible.
 We work with you every step of the way!

 Results: Once the remediation has been completed and approved, you are free to pursue your desired land use goals.